Skip to Content

 Winter Activities For Kids

-Have the kids practice using their scissors with these cute penguin cutting activity printables.
-These worksheets will have kids cutting along straight, curved, wavy, and zig-zagged lines.
-There’s also pages to work on counting and matching when they cut and paste the correct answer in place.
+Have the kids practice using scissors with these cute penguin cutting activity printables.
+These worksheets will have your little learners cutting along straight, curved, wavy, and zig-zagged lines.
+There are also pages to work on counting and matching when they cut and paste the correct answer in place.

 The groundhog woke up from his long winter’s nap to share these Groundhog Day dot to dot printables!
 As the kids connect the dots to complete the adorable groundhog pictures, they work on their fine motor and counting skills.
 Be sure to print these out to bring a little fun to the holiday!